tristanlatr/charityvillage_jobs/README.md

-# Charity Village job postings scraper
+# Charity Village Jobs Scraper

 This is a raw Scrapy project to scrape job postings from [charityvillage.com](https://charityvillage.com).